Benjamin Wadsworth (actor): Career

 In November 2017, Wadsworth was chosen to play the lead role of Marcus Lopez in the SyFy television series Deadly Class.
 He had originally auditioned for another role, but when producers learned he was partially Latino, they invited him to read for Marcus.
 He was 19 when the series opened in early 2019.
 He was nominated for the Saturn Award for Best Performance by a Younger Actor in a Television Series for the role.
+However, the series got discontinued after the first season.

+Personal life

+On May 10, 2019, Wadsworth became engaged to actress Ava Bennett after a year of dating.
+Their daughter, Jo Jezebel, was born in January 2020.
+Wadsworth and Maeve split sometime prior to 2024 as it was announced that year that Wadsworth is in a new relationship with Cait Pool.